globocom/secDevLabs/owasp-top10-2017-apps/a7/gossip-world/docs/ATTACK.md

    </script>
 ```

-This code implements a keylogger by capturing all keyboard inputs from user and send them to the API created before.
+This code implements a keylogger by capturing all keyboard inputs from users and send them to the API created before.

    <img src="attack-7.png" align="center"/>

 When a victim access the post, the browser will interpret the text between the script tag as a code and will execute it secretly.
-This behavior is shown bellow.

-In the first image, we are inserting some text in *comment* and *search* fields and the second image shows the server log containing all these inputs.
+The following image shows the victim typing letters into the page that has been "infected" by the malicious JS:

 <img src="attack-8.png" align="center"/>

+The attacker now get all thee inputs on the server log, as show bellow:

 <img src="attack-9.png" align="center"/>